 Forest Stewardship Council.

 Gross Domestic Product at market prices deflator.
-Gross Domestic Product (GDP) is a measure of the total domestic economic activity.
-Growth in GDP reflects both growth in the economy and price changes (inflation).
+Gross Domestic Product (GDP) is a measure of the total economic activity.
+Growth in GDP reflects both growth in the economy and price change (inflation).
 Applying a GDP deflator to time series of prices or price indices removes the effects of inflation to enable a comparison of changes in price that are not caused by inflation.

 Great Britain (GB)